UcheSylvester/url-shortener/README.md

 # url-shortener
-A simple Url Shortener created with HTML and JavaScript
+A simple Url Shortener created with HTML and JavaScript!